justinthomas1/First-Repository/README.md

-# O-hai
-Teh f1rst repository EVAR!!!

-So see, like, I has a cheezburger an stuff.
+This repository was the first one I made.
+It has no other purpose than nostialgia.